 The student is expected to present an overview of the thesis research proposal for the first 20-30 minutes.
 The committee then commences the oral examination.
 A typical exam will take between two and three hours.
 The student is judged on several criteria: the written and oral presentation, a grasp of fundamental research issues, the ability to apply the background from formal course work to problems related to the proposal and a demonstration of critical assessment of results.
 It is important to recognize that while the written proposal serves as a focus for the oral exam, questions about peripheral research-related areas will be raised.

 The advisory committee will determine if the student has passed the exam, passed pending modifications to the thesis proposal or did not pass the exam.

-If the student did not pass the exam, he/she may be granted an opportunity to take a second exam.
-This is determined in consultation with the advisor, program director and the Senior Associate Dean for Graduate Education.
+- If the student did not pass the exam, he/she may be granted an opportunity to take a second exam.
+This is determined in consultation with the advisor, program director and the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.

 *As a result of unusual circumstances, the advisory committee may determine that although the student has passed the qualifying exam, the student should not be admitted to candidacy for the doctoral degree.
 The student’s program of study would be terminated at this point.
 A terminal Master’s degree would be earned.